Validation

 Client-side validation

-This is validation that is run in the browser, before data is sent to server for saving.
+This validation is run in the browser before data is sent to server for saving.
 This makes it possible to give quick feedback to the user during the process of filling out the form.

 Client-side validation is based on the data model of the form, and uses this to determine what is valid input in a field.
 Specifically, the JSON schema version of the data model is used for validation.
 This is automatically generated when uploading an XSD.
 It is possible to make changes in the JSON schema file directly to adapt the validation when needed.